ardura/Scrollscope/README.md

 ## Features
 - Sidechain input graphing - simply route sidechain input from another channel (up to 5)
-- Frequency analysis of multiple channels
+- Frequency analysis of multiple channels using Fast Fourier Transform and pivot frequency scaling
 - Scaling signals up and down with gain
 - Displaying large or small sample sizes
 - Optimization with skipping amount configurable